paulonajera/paulonajera/README.md

-- 🔭 I’m currently working on ... becoming a Cyber Security Professional
+- 🔭 I’m currently working on ... becoming a Certified IT Security Professional
 - 🌱 I’m currently learning ...
-Python, Cloud Security, Cybersecurity
+Python, IT Security, Privacy
-- 👯 I’m looking to collaborate on ... any projects for experience.
-- 💬 Ask me about ... anything really.
+- 💬 Ask me about ... how to get started as a IT Professional
-- 📫 How to reach me: ... najera.paulo@outlook.com
+- 📫 How to reach me: ...
+DM?
 - ⚡ Fun fact: ...
 I'm a University of Texas at Dallas Graduate Student.
 Go Comets!